 The Lay Ministry Formation Program currently addresses formation issues in the areas of community, spiritual and professional development in the following ways:

 Overnight orientation gathering in August.
 In the week before the formal orientation for the MDiv Program, all Lay Ministry Formation Program students gather for an overnight to pray and eat together, greet new students, and introduce everyone to the program and expectations for the year ahead.

 Weekly Meeting.
 The Lay Ministry Formation Program meets every Monday for an evening that includes prayer, dinner, and a program.
 The program allows time for formal input and discussion of spiritual and professional issues.
 Sample topics include: transition, elements of communal prayer, discernment, the job search, methods of prayer (e.g. lectio divina), and reflecting on the liturgical seasons.
 This weekly meeting also serves as an important time for communication within the group.

 Individual meetings with the Lay Ministry Formation Program Director.
 Each student meets at least once a semester with the Lay Ministry Formation Program Director to discuss personal formation goals and issues.

 Retreats.
 Every student is encouraged to make a yearly, personal, directed retreat.
 The program provides a resource file with information about local retreat houses.

-Professional development resources.
+Professional Development Resources.
 The program provides recommended resources for professional opportunities for its students.
-This includes Clinical Pastoral Education lists for training programs in pastoral ministry, national and local conventions in the areas of religious education and other church related ministries, alumni job contacts and diocesan profiles for lay ministry opportunities.
+This includes Clinical Pastoral Education lists for training programs in pastoral ministry, national and local conventions in the areas of religious education, and other church related ministries, alumni job contacts and diocesan profiles for lay ministry opportunities.

 End of Year Blessing and Sending Prayer Service.
 Students prepare a prayer service for the graduating students as a way of thanking God for their presence among us and asking God for blessings in the future.